Jpm91297/Jpm91297/README.md

 - 👋 Hi, I’m Jordan McKinney
 - 👀 I’m interested in the latest and greatest tech.
 I also like to ski, game, and hang out with my dog.
-- 🌱 I’m currently learning full-stack app development!
+- 🌱 Employed as a full-stack engineer

 <!---